Dark Age (a pragmatic warning)

 - Phillip's son, Alexander, conquers lands to the east (Persia and parts of India) and south (Egypt)

-- Sparta is annexed by the Achaean League which Rome eventually
+- Sparta is annexed by the Achaean League which

-conquers naming it the Roman province Achaea
+Rome eventually conquers naming it the Roman province Achaea

 But it gets worse.

-- While the Romans were not barbarians (they maintained a written record), there were virtually no scientific or mathematical
+- While the Romans were not barbarians (they maintained a written record), there were virtually no

 - Romans were very religious so added the Greek gods to their own (renaming them on the way)